MustCodeAl/bazaar-tools/readme.md

 for fashionshop 3 do `/bazaar.sh set-root --select fashion-1`

-these scripts will not work unless folder structure is exactly like in structure.txt.
+these scripts will not work unless folder structure is similar `structure.txt`

 Above command will set your selected shop page as your root page.
 Also this will delete other unused layouts from `app` folder and page components from `page-sections` folders.